openconfig/featureprofiles/CONTRIBUTING.md

 uppercase `"DEFAULT"`.
-Some legacy devices are still using lowercase `"default"`, so device tests should use the deviation `*deviations.DefaultNetworkInstance` which allows them to work on those legacy devices whlie they are being updated.
+Some legacy devices are still using lowercase `"default"`, so device tests should use the deviation `*deviations.DefaultNetworkInstance` which allows them to work on those legacy devices while they are being updated.
 Non-device unit tests may hard-code `"DEFAULT"`.

 ## Pull Requests